keiran-rowell/keiran-rowell.github.io/_posts/2026-04-02-the-oxygen-apocalypse.md

 The upper (*red*) and lower (*green*) bounds on the oxygen levels in Earth's atmosphere, on a billions of years timescale.
 [Heinrich D. Holland](https://commons.wikimedia.org/wiki/File:Oxygenation-atm-2.svg) [CC BY-SA 3.0]
 {:.figcaption}

 Many ancient microbes were [hydrogen sulfide metabolisers]({% post_url 2026-01-18-fire-and-brimstone %}).
-H<sub>2</sub>S was more readily chowed down as an energy source than water ---  sun-pumps could generate an ion gradient capable of powering the metabolic enzymes to process it.
+H<sub>2</sub>S was more readily chowed down as a chemical metabolite than water ---  sun-pumps could generate an ion gradient capable of powering the metabolic enzymes to process it.
 But oxygen was harder to crack: it was locked in a molecular safe, water's O--H bound 100 kJ/mol more strongly than S--H down a period.
 H<sub>2</sub>O required photon-driven electrical impulses and quantum spin constraints to handle unpicking the bond.

 Enter the <span style="color:#BBDD66">cyanos</span>.

 Cyanobacteria had staged a metabolic coup with the light energy from their more powerful antenna.
-The cyanos departed from their ancient ancestors who were constrained to metabolic hydroen and sulfur sources.
+The cyanos departed from their ancient ancestors who were constrained to metabolic hydrogen and sulfur sources.
 For the cyanos, the abundant water they were suspended in became *food*.
-They arose in new locales, spreading widely, and began to split the most plentiful fuel source on the planet.
+They prospered in resource-starved locales, but were able to spread more widely, splitting the most plentiful fuel source on the planet.

 ### ...and the sea boiled